Wang-Boxiang/CoMeta-AF-ANC/README.md

 # Coupled Meta-Adaptive Filtering for Active Noise Control Under Time-Varying Acoustic Paths

-This repository is the official project page for the paper: **“Coupled Meta-Adaptive Filtering for Active Noise Control Under Time-Varying Acoustic Paths”** The manuscript has been submitted to the journal **Signal Processing**.
+This repository is the official project page for the paper: **“Coupled Meta-Adaptive Filtering for Active Noise Control Under Time-Varying Acoustic Paths”** The manuscript has been submitted to the **Signal Processing**.

 ## Code Availability